WELCOME TO THEOLOGICAL PERSPECTIVES

 1 Corinthians 7:5: Defraud ye not one the other, except it be with consent for a time, that ye may give yourselves to fasting and prayer; and come together again, that Satan tempt you not for your incontinency (KJV).

 You may notice that I quote from the KJV for Acts 14 and 1 Corinthians 7.
 Some of the oldest Greek manuscripts do not show the word fasting in the Cornelius account or in Paul’s instruction to husbands and wives.
 Only the word prayer appears.
-Therefore the NIV has chosen to not include this word in their translation.
+Therefore, the NIV has chosen to not include this word in their translation.
 This is also true of the RSV, ASV, New Jerusalem Bible and other more modern translations.
-Therefore there is question whether fasting is being referred to in these passages.
+Therefore, there is question whether fasting is being referred to in these passages.
 Whether or not fasting is actually alluded to in these passages, we do find fasting practiced by people throughout scriptural history.

 I said earlier that fasting should not be for the purpose of trying to twist God’s arm.
 Fasting can, however, when combined with sincere repentance, result in God’s forgiveness and the removal of penalties incurred through sin.
 In Joel chapter 2 are apocalyptic utterances of great judgement upon Israel.
 Yet what do we read that God tells the people through Joel: